eriklarson12/House-Price-Prediction-in-Southern-California/README.md

     * **Purpose:** Contains the core project assets.
 This includes:
         * The dataset(s) used for training and testing.
         * The machine learning models (e.g., Jupyter Notebook) that define the model's methods, training, and evaluation.

+   * /midterm_checkpoint/notebooks/: Contains Jupyter notebooks used for data analysis and results.
+   * /midterm_checkpoint/notebooks/ML_House_Price_Prediction.ipynb: Jupyter notebook used for main data analysis.
+   * /midterm_checkpoint/data/: Contains datasets used in the notebook.
+   * /midterm_checkpoint/data/socal2_7_columns.csv: The dataset used in the analysis.

 ### Key Files